 Single Item Recovery

 Even if the deleted items have surpassed the retention period, there is a possibility to get them back without restoring the backup.
-The purged items are moved to a Single Items Recovery folder when the Managed Folder Assistant is processed for the Recoverable Items Folder.
+The purged items are goes to a Single Items Recovery folder when the Managed Folder Assistant completes processing for the Recoverable Items Folder.

 Mailbox Audit Logging

-Using the feature called Auditing Mailbox Access which records the operations that are performed on a mailbox such as copying or deletion.
-The audit entries are saved in the “Audit” sub-folder of the Recoverable Items Folder.
-However, this option can be used only when auditing for a mailbox is enabled.
+Using the Auditing Mailbox Access feature which records the operations on a mailbox such as copying or deletion.
+It saves the audit entries in the “Audit” sub-folder of the Recoverable Items Folder.
+However, this option can be useful only when auditing for a mailbox is in enable mode.

 Avail MailXaminer Email Examiner Software, which is a fully-equipped software to initiate live Exchange forensics.
 Moreover, it helps to analyze every detail from emails and other attributes from the Exchange database without facing any technical glitches.
 The best part of the software is that it does not require the installation of any external software applications.
 As a result, one can instantly analyze the data from the Exchange Server to thoroughly investigate the case.

 For the purpose of forensics investigation of live Exchange emails, most of the investigators prefer third-party tools.
-In the above section, some basic methods to analyze data from a live Exchange Server has been discussed.
+In the above section, some basic methods to analyze data from a live Exchange Server are present.
 This can be further accompanied by a full-fledged tool like MailXaminer.
 The software helps to perform an in-depth examination of emails without any hassle.